litentry/vc-oracle-demo/README.md

     npx hardhat run scripts/deploy.js --network localhost
   ```

-### 3. Configure Private Key
+### 3. Configure Private Key and Contract Address
+Update the `src/pages/api/issueVC.ts` file with:
+- contract address
-Update the `src/pages/api/issueVC.ts` file with your private key obtained from Ganache.
-Replace the existing private key placeholder with your own to interact with the blockchain.
+- private key which is used to interact with the contract

 ### 4. Start the Development Server
 ```bash